Guides

 Grouping contextual attributes

-Slog also provides the ability to group multiple attributes under a single name name.
-The way it is displayed depends on the Handler in use.
-For example, with JSONHandler, the group is treated as a separate JSON object:
+Slog also allows grouping multiple attributes under a single name, but the output depends on the Handler in use.
+For example, with JSONHandler, each group is nested within the JSON object:

 logger.LogAttrs(